Debora Green: Farrar's account

-The next day, he asked Green—who had no interest in gardening that he knew of—what she had intended to do with the seeds.
+The next day, Farrar asked Green—who had no interest in gardening that he knew of—what she had intended to do with the seeds.
 Though she initially claimed that she was going to plant them, when pressed she said that she intended to use them to commit suicide.
-Green's drinking was especially heavy that day, and as her behavior grew stranger, Farrar contacted the police for assistance in placing Green into psychiatric care.
-Police who responded to the home described Farrar and the children as "shaken" and Green's behavior as "bizarre".
-Though Green did not seem to hold the police's presence against them and gave them no resistance, she denied being suicidal and called Farrar a series of obscenities.
-Farrar showed police the seed packets and other items he had found in her purse the day before, and the police transported Green to a nearby emergency room.
-The physician who attended her there found Green to be smelling strongly of alcohol, but not visibly drunk.
-Though Green appeared unkempt, the doctor felt her demeanor was not unusual for someone going through a bitter divorce and noted that Green professed no desire to hurt herself or others when the doctor interviewed her privately.
+Green's drinking was especially heavy that day, and as her behavior grew stranger, Farrar contacted police for assistance in placing Green into psychiatric care.
+Police who responded to the home described Farrar and the children as "shaken" and Green's behavior as "bizarre."
+Though she did not seem to hold the police's presence against them and gave them no resistance, Green denied being suicidal and called Farrar a series of obscenities.
+Farrar showed police the seed packets and other items he had found in her purse the day before.

+After police transported Green to a nearby emergency room, the attending doctor found Green to be smelling strongly of alcohol but not visibly drunk.
+Though she appeared unkempt, the doctor felt her demeanor was not unusual for someone going through a bitter divorce and noted that Green professed no desire to hurt herself or others when the doctor interviewed her privately.
 However, when Farrar came into view in the hospital, Green's demeanor changed.
-According to the doctor, Green spat at him, called him obscene names, and stated that "You're going to get these kids over our dead bodies".
+According to the doctor, Green spat at him, called him obscene names and stated, "You're going to get these kids over our dead bodies."
 Though Green, with some persuasion by the doctor, initially agreed to a voluntary commitment, she shortly thereafter left the ER without informing anyone.
-She was found hours later, apparently having decided to walk home from the hospital, and brought back to the hospital.
+She was found hours later, apparently having decided to walk home from the hospital, and was brought back.
 There, she agreed again to a voluntary commitment to the Menninger Clinic in Topeka, Kansas.

-While in the hospital for treatment, Green was diagnosed with "major bipolar depression with suicidal impulses" and placed on Prozac, Tranxene, and Klonopin.
+While in the hospital for treatment, Green was diagnosed with "major bipolar depression with suicidal impulses" and placed on Prozac, Tranxene and Klonopin.
 She returned home after four days in the hospital.
 Farrar, who had researched castor beans in the interim and came to the conclusion that Green had poisoned his food with the ricin that could be derived from the beans, moved out immediately upon Green's return home.